fireblocks/fireblocks-network-link/DESCRIPTION.md

 # Changelog
 All notable changes to this project will be documented in this file.
 Dates are displayed in UTC.

+## v1.0.0
+> Date TBC
+* Added support for bank accounts and a guide for banks.

 ## v0.8.1
 > 26 Feb 2023